 Both the University and the PBC graduate program take academic integrity very seriously.
-Cases of suspected academic dishonesty, including suspected plagiarism, will be referred directly to The Graduate School for follow-up, and may result in expulsion from the PBC program.
+Cases of suspected academic dishonesty, including suspected plagiarism, will be referred directly to The Graduate School for follow- up and may result in expulsion from the PBC program.
 Among the most important goals of graduate education are maintaining an environment of academic integrity and instilling in students a lifelong commitment to the academic honesty that is fundamental to good scholarship.
 Standards of academic integrity are violated whenever a student engages in any action that jeopardizes the integrity of scholarly work.
-Such actions include, without limitation, cheating in the classroom or on examinations, including master's final examinations and PhD qualifying examinations; the intentional and deliberate misuse of data in order to draw conclusions that may not be warranted by the evidence, fabrication of data; omission or concealment of conflicting data for the purpose of misleading other scholars; use of another's words, ideas or creative productions without citation in either the text or in footnotes; paraphrasing or summarizing another's material in such a way as to misrepresent the author's intentions; and use of privileged material or unpublished work without permission.
+Such actions include, without limitation, cheating in the classroom or on examinations, including master's final examinations and PhD qualifying examinations; the intentional and deliberate misuse of data to draw conclusions that may not be warranted by the evidence; fabrication of data; omission or concealment of conflicting data for the purpose of misleading other scholars; use of another's words, ideas or creative productions without citation in either the text or in footnotes; paraphrasing or summarizing another's material in such a way as to misrepresent the author's intentions; use of your own work from another class and representing it as new and independent work (e.g., writing a paper for one class and using that same paper for another class; and use of privileged material or unpublished work without permission.

-For more information about the TGS and University policies on academic integrity, please refer to: TGS Policy and NU Policy
+For more information about the TGS and University policies on academic integrity, please refer to: TGS Policy and NU Policy.